We encourage you to vote the "Straight Party" Democratic ticket.

 Specific precinct election locations for Election Day will be posted at the Dallas County Elections Department website.

+SEE THE PDF LINK ABOVE FOR UPDATE ON THIS FOR 2016.
 "With the exception of the U.S. citizenship certificate, the identification must be current or have expired no more than 60 days before being presented at the polling place."

+SEE THE PDF LINK ABOVE FOR UPDATE ON THIS FOR 2016.
 The Republican legislature passed this photo ID requirement as part of a nationwide effort by Republicans to discourage voting, especially by the poor, the elderly, the young, racial and ethnic minorities and other groups which they perceive as more likely to vote Democratic, and somewhat less likely to have these prescribed forms of photo ID.

 This effort to disenfranchise voters is unfair, but it is important that voters are aware of the rule.
 For example, several items that voters were previously allowed to use to verify their identity, such as a birth certificate or a utility bill, are no longer allowed because they have no photo.
 In addition, some documents that do have photos, such as student IDs, are not approved either.